typelevel/typelevel.github.com/_posts/2016-09-19-variance-phantom.md

 fail.
 We maximize the flexibility of the type parameter at the cost of making GADT pattern matching impossible.

-Likewise, if you mark `MyList[A]`'s type parameter phantom, there are no bounds on the GADT skolem, so there's little you can do with the elements of the list.
+Likewise, if you mark `MyList[A]`’s type parameter phantom, there are no bounds on the GADT skolem, so there’s little you can do with the elements of the list.

 ## The case for invariance